tnichols217/notes/MUTH 104/Notes/Sonata Form.md

 ### S - Secondary Theme

-- A re-visitation of the secon theme from the exposition
+- A re-visitation of the secondary theme from the exposition
--
+- Often transposed into the home key (tonic)
+- The resolution and ending of the piece